potterLim/potterLim/README.md

 ## About Me
 - **Name**: Chunghyun Lim
 - **Education**: Undergraduate in Computer Science & Electronic Engineering at Handong Global University (Pohang, South Korea)
+- **Motto**: _"Be the person who can provide help where help is needed."_

 ## What I Love
 - **Writing ✍**: Turning my thoughts and experiences into words that connect and inspire others.